springernature/vpat/springerlink.md

 <td>
 SpringerLink offers multimedia content through the third party MovingImage platform, or as downloadable video files in various formats.
 <br><br>
-Video-only and audio-only content are generally used to support text-based content.
+Video-only and audio-only content are generally used to support existing text-based content.
 <br><br>
 We currently have no method of confirming the inclusion - or not - of adequate media alternatives or transcripts.
 </td>